Find Trade Colleges

 Other Wood Sawing Machine Setter, Operator, or Tender Job Titles

-In 2016, there was an estimated number of 54,800 jobs in the United States for Wood Sawing Machine Setter, Operator, or Tender.
+In the United States, there were 54,800 jobs for Wood Sawing Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Wood Sawing Machine Setter, Operator, or Tender.
-The BLS estimates 6,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.

 undefined